What is an NDA and When Should One Be Issued?

 - A movie or television production that is currently auditioning for roles but the details of the production must be kept secret until officially announced

 - To ensure the branding image of the company is protected

 Some companies do not want the voice talent to reveal themselves as a general rule because they want the voice, not the actor, to be associated with the brand.
-Keeping the actor who performs the voice-over unknown is a way for the company to protect their image should the actor become involved in a scandal of some kind or otherwise not align with the branding perceptions they have created for themselves.
+Keeping the actor who performs the voice-over unknown is a way for the company to protect its image should the actor become involved in a scandal of some kind or otherwise not align with the branding perceptions they have created for themselves.

 Who should sign an NDA?

-As such, if the you or your client would like to keep the details of the job confidential it is best to have the voice talent you are working with sign an NDA.
-The the best time to indicate this is right in the details of your job posting so they are aware of this requirement upfront.
+As such, if you or your client would like to keep the details of the job confidential it is best to have the voice talent you are working with sign an NDA.
+The best time to indicate this is right in the details of your job posting so they are aware of this requirement upfront.